The total student prize pool is 100k USD

 Revision Resources

-There are loads of great resources out there to help you plan your revision, stay on track, and have fun doing it!
+There are loads of great resources out there to help you plan your revision, stay on track, and have fun whilst doing it!
+You can find some of these resources below.

 Like to study to music?
 Check out some recommended playlists for studying to.